Ruby Red (film): Plot

-Shortly thereafter, Gwen also starts having fainting spells and begins seeing ghosts.
-She goes out to get some fresh air and literally stumbles into the nineteenth century.
-The only person she tells about this brief leap in time is her best friend Leslie, who quickly recognizes that Gwen must be the one who inherited the time travel gene, instead of Charlotte.
-Gwen makes several more uncontrolled leaps in time and begins to learn about a conflict between her family and the members of the Order.
-Gwen finally tells her mother Grace about her time travels, who recognizes that she is the Ruby and immediately brings her to the Order to get help in controlling her time travel.

-There, Gwen is not believed.
-Her aunt, Charlotte's mother, thinks that this is a desperate attempt to be the center of attention, and the Order's guards, in turn, fear a conspiracy, since decades ago Grace helped the previous time travelers, Lucy and Paul, escape.
-But most importantly, Gideon de Villiers, the male gene carrier of her generation, also known as Diamond, clearly does not want to work with Gwendolyn because he and Charlotte are close and they have been training together for years for their mysterious "mission."
-Only Mr. George, a formerly close friend of her deceased grandfather, and Madame Rossini, who makes the authentic costumes for the planned time travel, are friendly and understanding toward her.
-Charlotte is also extremely upset about being replaced by Gwen.
+Shortly afterwards, Gwen also becomes ill and begins seeing ghosts.
+She goes out to get some fresh air and stumbles into the nineteenth century.
+The only person she tells about this time jump is her best friend Leslie, who quickly recognizes that Gwen must be the one who inherited the time travel gene instead of Charlotte.
+Gwen makes several more uncontrolled jumps in time and learns about a conflict between her family and the Order.
+Gwen finally tells her mother about her time traveling.
+Grace recognizes that Gwen is the Ruby and brings her to the Order for help controlling her ability.
+Gwen's aunt, Charlotte's mother, does not believe her and accuses her of attempting to be the center of attention.
+The Order's guards fear a conspiracy, since decades ago Grace helped the previous time travelers, Lucy and Paul, escape.
+Gideon, also known as Diamond, does not want to work with Gwen because of his closeness to Charlotte—they have been training together for years for a mysterious "mission"—who in turn is upset about being replaced by Gwen.

-Eventually it is confirmed that Gwen is the last of a total of twelve time travelers, the so-called Ruby.
-But Gwen has doubts about the Order and the mission and the Chronograph, with which the Order can control the time traveling of the twelve travelers.
-Apparently Lucy helped steal the Chronograph because she was afraid of a terrible power it held.
+Gwen is eventually confirmed as the so-called "Ruby", the last of twelve time travelers, but has doubts about the Order, the mission, and the Chronograph, a device the Order can use to control the time traveling of the twelve travelers.
+Lucy previously helped steal the Chronograph because she was afraid of a terrible power it held.
 Gwen still is unsure what exactly is going on, but at the Order, she is given an unlimited spending account, and Gideon is warned to keep an eye on Gwendolyn, and is also warned against any love affairs between the two time traveling families.
 Gwen overhears him say that she is definitely not his type.

 Due to the theft of the previous chronograph by Gwen's cousin Lucy, blood samples have to be collected from all of the formerly living carriers to finish a second device.
-But Gideon was unable to collect blood from Lady Tilney, Gwen's great-great-grandmother, as she knows Gwendolyn's name and will only cooperate with Gwendolyn.
+Gideon is unable to collect blood from Lady Tilney, Gwen's great-great-grandmother, as she knows Gwendolyn's name and will only cooperate with Gwendolyn.
 When Gideon and Gwen visit Lady Tilney in 1912, Lucy and Paul suddenly appear, warning Gwendolyn of the dangers of finishing the Chronograph and of the Count's plans to sacrifice her life to achieve his goals.
 Gideon overpowers Paul and the butler and runs away with Gwen.
 Back in the 21st century, Gwen takes Gideon out to a "common" restaurant for some Indian food, which is a new experience for him.